masonlee277/glacier-vision-v1/README.md

 Our approach utilizes a novel dual U-Net architecture:

-1. 🌊 **RiverNet**: Translates satellite imagery into initial river segmentation maps.
+1. 🌊 **RiverNet**: Translaasdtes satellite imagery into initial river segmentation maps.
 2. 🔗 **SegConnector**: Refines these maps by bridging discontinuous river segments.

 This dual architecture addresses the challenge of river discontinuity often encountered in climate modeling, overcoming limitations of traditional morphological operators.